RitsC/PrintArea/ReadMe.txt

 Update 2.3.2

-    - Fixed bug in IE8 browsers.
+    - Fixed bug in IE8 browsers and jquery 1.7 (as reported in issues).
 Switch from for-in to for-each.

 Update 2.3.1